How to Become a Graphic Designer (2021 DEFINITIVE GUIDE)

 In other words:

-Graphic designers are visual communicators who must come up with effective solutions for communicating to an audience through visual representations.
+Graphic designers are visual communicators who create effective solutions for communicating to an audience through visual representations.

 Sounds cool, right?